Important information about leveraged, inverse, and commodity exchange-traded products

 Leveraged and inverse ETFs and ETNs

-Leveraged and inverse products are unique and involve additional risks and considerations not present in traditional products.
+Leveraged and inverse ETFs and ETNs are unique and involve additional risks and considerations not present in traditional products.
 Leveraged products are often identified with a multiplier in their names, such as "2x" or "3x," or may have a fund-specific description such as "ultra."
 These funds are designed to double or triple the performance of a particular index over a stated period of time.
 Similarly, "inverse" or "short" products are designed to deliver the opposite return of an index, or, in the case of a leveraged inverse fund, a multiple of the opposite return of the index.
-Because the products reset over short periods of time, they are designed to deliver their stated returns only for the length of their reset periods.
-Most leveraged and inverse ETFs and ETNs currently reset on a daily or monthly basis and are therefore designed to deliver their stated returns for the reset period only (i.e., one day or month).
+Because the products reset over short periods, they're designed to deliver their stated returns only for the length of their reset periods.
+Most leveraged and inverse ETFs and ETNs currently reset on a daily or monthly basis and are therefore designed to deliver their stated returns for the reset period only (i.e., one day or one month).

 What does this mean?
-On any given day, an investor who uses a leveraged or inverse product can expect a return very similar to the stated objective.
-However, because of the structure of these products, their rebalancing methodologies, and the math of compounding, extended holdings beyond one day or month, depending on the investment objective, can lead to results very different from a simple doubling, tripling, or inverse of the benchmark's average return over the same period of time.
+On any given day, if you use a leveraged or inverse product, you can expect a return similar to the stated objective.
+However, because of the structure of these products, their rebalancing methodologies, and the compounding math, extended holdings beyond one day or one month, depending on the investment objective, can lead to results different from a simple doubling, tripling, or inverse of the benchmark's average return over the same period.
 This difference in results can be magnified in volatile markets.
-As a result, these types of investments are generally not designed for a buy-and-hold strategy, even if the "hold" period covers only several days.
-Such funds are not intended to be used by investors who do not intend to actively monitor and manage their portfolios.
-These funds are riskier than alternatives that do not use leverage.
+As a result, these types of investments aren't generally designed for a buy-and-hold strategy, even if the "hold" period covers only several days.
+Such funds aren't intended for investors who don't intend to actively monitor and manage their portfolios.
+These funds are riskier than alternatives that don't use leverage.